nightconcept/sprout/docs/TASKS.md

 - [ ] Performance benchmarking and optimization for very large bundle files or a high number of files.
 - [x] **Task 4.1: Create Project README** (2025-05-20) - Create a cool README.md with emojis, project description, usage, build, and test instructions.

+- [ ] **Task 3.4: Setup and Document Code Coverage** (2025-05-21)
+  - [ ] Choose and document a code coverage tool (e.g., `cargo-tarpaulin`).
+  - [ ] Add installation instructions for the chosen tool.
+  - [ ] Document the command(s) to generate coverage reports (e.g., HTML, LCOV).
+  - [ ] Integrate coverage check into CI if feasible/desired.
+  - [ ] Verification: Coverage reports can be successfully generated and provide meaningful insights.
 ## Milestone 4: Release Process & Automation

 **Goal:** Define and implement an automated release process using Conventional Commits and GitHub Actions to streamline versioning, changelog generation, and GitHub Release creation.